YosaiProject/yosai/doc/docs/web.md

 ## Web Registry API

-``yosai.web`` is designed for integration with any kind of web application.
+``yosai.web`` is designed to integrate with any kind of web application.
 It can integrate with any application framework, such as Django, Pyramid, Flask, or Bottle.
 This is made possible through application-specific implementations of the WebRegistry API.

 The WebRegistry API is an interface, specified by an abstract base class (like the rest of the interfaces defined in Yosai).
 For instance, a ``pyramid_yosai`` integration